-Due to the strong reinsurance programme in place for all lines of business, GasanMamo remains in a robust financial position and can comfortably meet all its obligations, including those arising from COVID-19.
-The situation is being continuously monitored and reviewed in addition to the solvency assessment which is calculated every quarter.
-Throughout 2021, GasanMamo has maintained a solvency position well above the regulatory solvency level of 100%.
+Due to the strong reinsurance programme in place for all lines of business, GasanMamo remains in a robust financial position and can comfortably meet all its obligations.
+The solvency assessment is monitored and reviewed every quarter.
+Throughout 2022, GasanMamo has maintained a solvency position well above the regulatory solvency level of 100%.